RedisJSON/RedisJSON/docs/commands.md

 #### Description

-Return the value at `path` in JSON serialized form.
+Returns the value at `path` in JSON serialized form.

-This command accepts multiple `path`s, and defaults to the value's root when none are given.
+This command accepts multiple `path` arguments.
+If no path is given, it defaults to the value's root.

-The following subcommands change the reply's format and are all set to the empty string by default:
+The following subcommands change the reply's format (all are empty string by default):

 *   `INDENT` sets the indentation string for nested levels
 *   `NEWLINE` sets the string that's printed at the end of each line